Koverse/connections-documentation/release_notes/Beta1.rst

-1.1
+Connections 1.0.0 Beta 1
 ---

-Koverse Connections 1.1 introduces a new type of model: Weighted Models
+Koverse Connections 1.0.0 Beta 1 introduces a new type of model: Weighted Models

 Features
 ++++++++